MrTusarRX/injector-hack-free-fire/README.md

 # injector-hack-free-fire
-work all game  hacking
+work for all games  injection

-download this project and compres to zip file and rename zip to alp
+download this project and compres it into zip file and rename zip to alp

-make your own game hacking cpp lua and use all game hackink all type lib game lib-x64 lib-x32
+make your own game memory inject cpp using memory.cpp and use to modify memroy for all games lib supports game lib-x64 lib-x32